-Propositions on Ballot—Ballots used at a recall election shall state the following propositions in the order indicated:
+Propositions on ballot – Ballots used at a recall election shall state the following propositions in the order indicated:

-For the recall of (name of officer) Against the recall of (name of officer)
+For the recall of (name of officer) ____

+Against the recall of (name of officer) ____

 Adjacent to each proposition, there shall be a place to vote for either of the said propositions.
-After the propositions shall appear the word "candidates" and the names of candidates arranged as drawn by lot in accordance with section 7-4(b).
+After the propositions shall appear the word "candidates" and the names of candidates arranged as drawn by lot in accordance with section 7-3b.